• Skip to primary sidebar

 In 2021 the Chartered Association of Public Schools published ‘Business Schools and the Public Good‘, a report co-written by Martin Kitchener and Tom Levitt.
 They had co-chaired a taskforce for over a year which asked how and how well business schools were helping the world become a better place, through their influence on business.

 Who was Frances Perkins?
 What does the world of responsible business owe to her?
 What can we learn from her work on working hours, minimum pay levels, factory safety, union recognition, opposing racism and antisemitism, women’s rights and child labour?
-Could she be described as the most important woman in politics in the whole of he first half of the 20th century?
-(Hint: yes, she could!).
-Find out more about Frances, and Tom’s book here… or in his 45-minute conversation with the US programme History Camp in 2021.
+Could she be described as the most important woman in politics in the whole of the first half of the 20th century?
+(Hint: yes!).
+Find out more about Frances (1880-1965), FDR’s Labor Secretary, and Tom’s book here… or in his 45-minute conversation with the US programme History Camp in 2021.
+Tom spoke to the prestigious Franklin D Roosevelt Memorial Museum on the subject of Frances Perkins in 2024.
+You can see the video here (30 mins).

-Tom’s 2018 book ‘The Company Citizen – Good for Business, Planet, Nation and Community’, encapsulates the ethos of Sector 4 Focus:
+Tom’s 2018 book ‘The Company Citizen – Good for Business, Planet, Nation and Community’, encapsulated the ethos of Sector 4 Focus:

 Paul Polman welcomes the launch of